schpaa/nrpk-22/docs/teknisk/README.md

 ## Prerequisites

-A modern unix-shell with the following installed
+A modern unix-shell with the following installed, all current versions (or newer)

-- java/jdk 15 (or never)
+- Java/JDK 15
-- clojure 1.11 (or never)
+- Clojure 1.10
-- node package manager
+- Node (npm) 12.0

 Run `npm i` to install all the js-related stuff

 This project is hosted on googlecloud using Firebase (both firestore and the realtime-database).
 To experiment locally install firebase-tools and ditto emulators.
 Run the dev.sh script for dev-development.
-It will open the browser at :8010 (the app) and a shadow-cljs dashboard at :9630 (all the usual goodies).
+It will open the browser at [:8010](http://localhost:8010) (the app) and a shadow-cljs dashboard at [:9630](http://localhost:9630) (all the usual goodies).

 The firebase-emulators starts by running the fbe.sh script, run it in a different terminal-window and forget about it.
-Reach the dashboard at :4000 in your browser.
+Reach the dashboard at [:4000](http://localhost:4000) in your browser.

-My workflow consists of doing the above and then having a browser window (:8010) showing the app which will hot-reload everything and preserve state between reloads (ideally) while I write in the editor, hot reload is triggered when saving - normal clojure/script stuff.
+My workflow consists of doing the above and then having a browser window showing the app which hot-reloads (and preserve state between reloads ideally) while writing code in the editor.
+Hot reload is triggered when saving - basic clojure/script stuff.

 ## Development

 Entrypoint in namespace at `eykt.core/init!` located in `src/cljs/eykt/core.cljs`.
-See shadow-cljs.edn for project-setup, look at the key ':eykt' (which should be renamed according to #10)
+See `shadow-cljs.edn` for project-setup, look at the key `:eykt` (which should be renamed according to [#10](https://github.com/schpaa/nrpk-22/issues/10))

-Html and CSS templates (as well as fonts) located in `template` and are copied and hydrated into public before deployment.
+Html and CSS templates (as well as fonts) located in `template` and are copied into `public/eykt` and hydrated before deployment.

 ## Deployment